ibmresilient/resilient-community-apps/fn_sentinelone/README.md

 ---
 ## Function - SentinelOne: Connect to Network
 Connect an endpoint managed by Sentinel to the network.
+If the agent *isActive* field is **No**, the agent action to connect is not an option.

  ![screenshot: fn-sentinelone-connect-to-network ](./doc/screenshots/fn-sentinelone-abort-disk-scan.png)